 There used to be a mountain range here.
 In its place, a tough layer of ‘puddingstone’ rocks have bent into an upright position by the Highland Boundary Fault.
 There’s a reddish tinge to the back wall, coloured by the quartzite left over from the dissolution of the peaks.
-Some rocks are even pale green where they’ve been broken open.
+Some rocks are even pale green where they’ve broken open.

 A tighter path crawls up the left-hand side of the quarry.
 You’ll have a view from the Mentheith Hills to the Lake of Mentheith, the Lowlands, and north across Loch Venachar.
 Also, the woods of Queen Elizabeth Park are at your feet, plush as an emerald carpet.

 At the top of the quarry, follow the fence on a trail that carries on for a few kilometres.
 Braeval car park is up ahead, but if you want a second dose of sight-seeing, bear right along a path with yellow markers.
 It swings around the head of Aberfoyle Golf Course, complete with more woodland.
 The whole walk should take around 6 hours.

 Ben Lomond is Glasgow’s own mountain, and very popular with people streaming in from Britain during the warmer months.
 The tourist route is especially busy during weekends and holidays; we’re going to nudge you along the Ptarmigan way, which is much quieter.